(Updated November 2023 for 2023 holiday season)

 Ron Richter (NYC) paintings

-Like scooter shop friends, my printer/artist friends are too many to list, let me know if you’re looking for something specific and I’ll point you towards it.
+I’m lucky to have so many amazing printmaking/artist friends… let me know if you’re looking for something specific and I’ll point you towards it.

-Partners in Print/Hamilton/Ladies of Letterpress all offer a few gift items, but more importantly offer classes and resources for new printers.
+Hamilton Wood Type and Printing Museum / Partners in Print / Ladies of Letterpress all offer a few gift items, but more importantly offer classes and resources for new printers.
 Also, if you’re donating some cash this year, I’d love to see it go their way.

 New Rose Catering meal delivery, events, or cooking classes